-When you’ve finished the walkthrough, the next step in the commercial cleaning sales lifecycle is to write a good proposal.
+When you’ve finished the walkthrough, the next step in the commercial cleaning sales lifecycle is to calculate your bid and write a good proposal.

 This begins by writing an introduction or cover letter.
 Read our Ultimate Guide To Writing Proposals for Building Services to see multiple examples of how to do this.

-Now you will need to write the actual service contract, which can be done by using the Proposal Generator in Route.
+Now you will need to write the actual service contract, which can be done by using Route.

 When you’re done, save your contract as a .pdf and send it to your team or prospect.